 It’s hard.
 Wrath can be seductive, can’t it?
 And wrapping ourselves in a cloak of righteous anger and indignation helps us avoid dealing with the hurt that lies underneath.
 But remember this: when we forgive someone, we are not “taking them off the hook” for doing something cruel or unthinkable.
 We are simply refusing to let someone else’s sins continue to define us, and the span of our time here on Earth.
 We’re putting those sins, along with the perpetrator (and all of the Devil’s canker) into the hands of the Creator of the Universe, trusting in God’s ultimate justice.
 Only then can true healing begin.

 No one said it was easy… in fact, it’s probably the hardest thing we’ll ever do: learning to forgive those who have wounded us in ways large and small.
-But I’m pretty sure it’s of the utmost importance… perhaps even one of key reasons we were placed on this earth.
-Maybe it’s part of why Jesus became God incarnate: to help us learn to rise above fear and hatred born of the devil, and forgive.
+But I’m pretty sure it’s of the utmost importance… perhaps even one of key lessons we are meant to learn in this Earthly schoolhouse.
+Maybe it’s part of why Jesus became God incarnate: to help us learn to rise above fear and hatred born of the devil and forgive.
 “Father, forgive….”

 What pain do we carry in our hearts?
 What injuries haven’t we let go of?
 What wounds still bleed?
-When we pray the Lord’s Prayer together in a few minutes during the Lord’s Supper, I urge you to think carefully about what it means when we ask God to “Forgive us our trespasses, as we forgive those who trespass against us.”
+When we pray the Lord’s Prayer together in a few minutes during the Liturgy of the Table, I urge you to think carefully about what it means when we ask God to “Forgive us our sins, as we forgive those who sin against us.”
 Jesus gave us this prayer as a comfort, but also as a prescription for right living.
-“Forgive us our trespasses…” and “Father, forgive….”
-These two supplications are intertwined—different sides of the same coin.
+“Father, forgive… as we forgive.”
+This verb and simile are connected—different sides of the same coin.
 And they’re both for us.
-So ask, and you shall receive… but you can’t have one without the other.
+So ask, and you shall receive (Matt 7:7)… but you can’t have one without the other.